Wednesday, May 28, 2014

 Black radio stations have existed with dignity for years.
 They provided a much-needed outlet for African American artists and on-air personalities when most in the industry would not.
 Over time, they have become an integral part of the community, with locations throughout the country.

-I listened to WJIZ-96.3 in Albany, Georgia, one of the top radio stations in America, growing up in the 1970s.
-With the slogan The Georgia Giant, it blasted Soul Music across Southwest Georgia, Northwest Florida, and Southeast Alabama, with a 100,000-watt server.
-In addition, disc jockeys, many of whom didn't have college degrees, kept the vast audience abreast of the local club scene, especially during Friday evening rush hour, through frequent "spots" or commercials while playing the latest in hits.
-WJIZ would also broadcast live from the grand openings and high school and college football games, which included the highly touted Golden Rams of the then Albany State College.
-D.J.'s even did live remotes from nightclubs, allowing underage listeners to be there in spirit.
+Growing up, I listened to WJIZ-96.3 in Albany, Georgia, one of the top radio stations in America.
+It touted itself as The Georgia Giant and blasted Soul Music across Southwest Georgia, Northwest Florida, and Southeast Alabama, with a 100,000-watt signal.
+Additionally, its disc jockeys, most of whom didn't have college degrees, kept the vast audience abreast of the local club scene, especially on Friday evenings, through frequent commercials or "spots" while playing the latest hits.
+WJIZ would also broadcast live from store grand openings, high school and college football games, including the Golden Rams of Albany State College, and nightclubs, allowing underage listeners to be there in spirit.

 WJIZ-96.3 expanded its format in other significant ways.
 It played Gospel Music each weekday night at 9:00 p.m. and on Sundays.
 After Sunday church service, it dabbled in oldies with the catchy intro, "Because you dug it, here's that golden nugget," in a program dubbed the Mixing Bowl.
 But most importantly, the station aired national and international news at the top of every hour by black journalists!